PrimalNinja/cyborgzoscii-u/tools/readme.md

-# Cyborg Neptune — Nuclear Tight Security Suite
+# Cyborg Neptune Nuclear Tight Security

 This is a closed‑source, free software tool for Windows that demonstrates the power of the UNSIGNAL Protocol and ZOSCII encoding.
 It provides information‑theoretic security for your files.